taytruong13/Verilog/Practice-FSM/FSM_Moore_detector_1101/README.md

 This program uses a Finite State Machine (FSM) to detect the desired sequence.
 The states represent the progress of detecting each bit of the sequence 1101.
 When the sequence 1101 is detected, the detected output is activated.
+I also write code for Shift register to detect 1101 sequence (in the below), you can use the same testbench to check how it work and how FSM is better.
 |State|Description|
 |:---:|:---------:|
 |IDLE|Initial state, waiting for bit 1|